• Skip to main content

 That being said, you won’t want to deal with your traumatic memories and symptoms alone, which is where a trauma-informed therapist can provide invaluable support.

 Working with a therapist with extensive training and experience working with trauma is among the most highly recommended treatments for trauma symptoms.
-There are a variety of therapeutic modalities that you can choose on, based on your unique needs and preferences—talk therapies like cognitive-behavioral and mindfulness approaches are very popular, and here at Viva we greatly appreciate the efficiency and cutting-edge nature of brain-based therapies like Eye Movement Desensitization and Reprocessing (EMDR) and Neurofeedback.
+There are a variety of therapeutic modalities that you can choose from, based on your unique needs and preferences—talk therapies like cognitive-behavioral and mindfulness approaches are very popular, and here at Viva we greatly appreciate the efficiency and cutting-edge nature of brain-based therapies like Eye Movement Desensitization and Reprocessing (EMDR) and Neurofeedback.
 No matter which modality you go with, we always recommend asking your clinician about their experience in trauma-informed care.
 Any good clinician will be happy to answer that question.

 Trauma anniversaries are challenging, but you can get through them—and we’re here to support you however we can.
-We hope the tips above work for you, and also recommend the trauma resource page at the Resilient Brain Project, which features apps, blogs, podcasts, research, and more tools to help you learn more about and cope with trauma and/or PTSD.
+We hope the tips above work for you and also recommend the trauma resource page at the Resilient Brain Project, which features apps, blogs, podcasts, research, and more tools to help you learn more about and cope with trauma and/or PTSD.

 What has helped you get through a trauma anniversary?
 We’d love to hear from you.